-On March 1, 1997, after contacting the local media and handing out fliers and pamphlets throughout the city, Phil and Lee waited in the parking lot of the Mizell Center, the scheduled meeting place, for the hordes of those interested to arrive.
+On March 1, 1997, after contacting the local media and handing out fliers and pamphlets throughout the city, Phil and Lee waited in the parking lot of the Mizell Senior Center, the scheduled meeting place, for the hordes of those interested to arrive.
 Alas, no one arrived!
-After 6 weeks of loneliness, someone finally did show up.
-Since then, the hordes have arrived, and the Club has had approximately 2,000 Members.
+After 6 weeks of loneliness someone finally did show up.
+Since then the hordes have arrived, and the club has had approximately 2,000 members over the years.

-PSFR&W was initially founded to promote fitness and social activities, but early on Lee and Phil decided that the Club should be philanthropic as well.
-The idea was to give back to the community.
-And, give back the Club did.
-Over the years the Club has been a major player in giving to local non-profit organizations.
-The Club has held many charitable events, including an annual Pride 5K Run and Walk that resulted in tens of thousands of dollars going to local organizations.
-Some of the organizations and groups that were designated beneficiaries have been DAP (Desert AIDS Project), AIDS Assistance Program, Guide Dogs of the Desert, Animal Samaritans, Gay Associated Youth, Mizell Senior Center, Caballeros, Desert Winds Freedom Band, Golden Rainbow Center, PFLAG and many more.
+PSFR&W was initially founded to promote fitness and social activities, but early on Phil and Lee decided that the club should be philanthropic as well.
+The idea was to give back to the community, and give back the club did.
+Over the years the club has been a major player in giving to local non-profit organizations.
+The club has held many charitable events, including an annual Pride Run and Walk that resulted in tens of thousands of dollars going to local organizations.
+Some of the organizations and groups that were designated beneficiaries have been Desert AIDS Project, AIDS Assistance Program, Guide Dogs of the Desert, Animal Samaritans, Gay Associated Youth, Mizell Senior Center, Desert Winds Freedom Band, PFLAG, The LGBT Community Center of the Desert, and many more.
 Under the guidance of Phil and Lee, a tradition of being leaders in fundraising for the annual AIDS Walk was established.
 PSFR&W teams have been among the top fund-raising teams, including once being the top team, raising more than $16,000.

 In 2011, Phil and Lee were selected as Community Grand Marshals for the Palm Springs Pride parade and celebration.
-And for our own Club in 2011, they instituted an annual presentation of their "Founders Award" to long-time Club Members who have devoted a great deal of their time and effort on behalf of the Club.
+That same year they also instituted an annual presentation of their "Founders Award" to long-time club members who have devoted a great deal of their time and effort on behalf of the club.